Welcome Mental Health 2027

 Child and adolescent psychiatry is a specialized branch of psychiatry that focuses on the mental health and well-being of children and teenagers.
 This field addresses a wide range of emotional, behavioral, and developmental disorders that can affect young individuals.
 Child and adolescent psychiatrists are trained to assess, diagnose, and treat conditions such as anxiety, depression, attention-deficit/hyperactivity disorder (ADHD), autism spectrum disorders, and more.

-Session 12: Adult and Geriatic psychiatry
+Session 12: Adult and Geriatric Psychiatry

 Adult psychiatry deals with mental health issues affecting individuals typically from late adolescence through the adult years.
 Psychiatrists in this field assess and treat a wide range of psychiatric disorders such as depression, anxiety, bipolar disorder, schizophrenia, and personality disorders.
 Geriatric psychiatry, on the other hand, specializes in the mental health care of older adults, often those aged 65 and above.